Here are a few basic terms you should know:

 Research participants also have responsibilities.
 For example, you will be expected to show up for all scheduled appointments, notify the research study personnel if you have a bad reaction, and follow all instructions.
 You may also be expected to go in for many more visits than you would with regular care.
 Therefore, you may have extra costs, such as parking, babysitting, and time off work.

-As a research subject, you have several rights:
+As a research participant or research "subject," you have several rights:

 - You have the right to decide not to participate in the research, and there will be no penalty or loss of benefits.